Frequently asked questions.

 There also must be enough room to maneuver corners or go under wires or tree branches.
 We recommend everyone review the information on the delivery page for more delivery considerations.
 If unsure if the shed will fit, ask your salesperson for a site visit.

 • Yes.
 You sure can!
 We offer an on-site build experience for those who simply have no room for traditional shed delivery.
+You can learn more on our on-site building page.
 There is an additional fee for this service.
 See your local sales team for details.

 • Feel free to reach out to our customer care team at 336.751.0599 or by email at customercare@libertysheds.com.
 They will be happy to help you.